-Kensington Private Equity Fund ("KPEF") is an investment trust established under the laws of the Province of Ontario.
+Kensington Private Equity Fund ("KPEF") is an investment trust established under the laws of the Province of British Columbia.
 KPEF is the successor to Kensington Global Private Equity Fund ("Global Fund"), which was established in a public offering of units in April 2007.
 On September 17, 2014, Global Fund transferred substantially all of its assets and transitioned into KPEF.
 Accordingly, the historical results and other characteristics of Global Fund are presented in these financial statements as part of the historical results of KPEF.
 Effective April 1, 2016, KPEF's regulatory status changed from being an "Investment Fund" to a "Corporate Finance Issuer".

-As of March 31, 2019, KPEF had issued four classes of Units, Class A Units, Class F Units, Class E Units and Class G Units.
-The four classes of units are collectively and interchangeably referred to herein as the "Units".
+As of March 31, 2020, KPEF had issued six classes of Units, Class A Units, Class F Units, Class E Units, Class G Units, Class U Units and Class C Units.
+The six classes of units are collectively and interchangeably referred to herein as the "Units".
 Holders of Units are collectively referred to herein as the "Unitholders".
-The Class E Units and Class G Units are currently available for subscription.